aditiiby/CITS3403_project/README.md

 appropriate web driver installed.
 In this case it should be geckodriver for Firefox, and it assumes that it is installed in the test directory.
-Then start the webserver in TestingConfig, and run `python3 clientSideTest.py`
+Then start the webserver in TestingConfig, and run

+`python3 clientSideTest.py`

+_we tried to implement this testing but couldn't figure it the routing out.
+So disclaimer, it may not run._